 When to Use Rapid Prototyping?

 Rapid prototyping should be used when feedback on the concept or a design feature is needed.
-It is best to use when you want to test a key screen or flow early, and be okay with it if it is not pretty.
+It is best to use it when you want to test a key screen or flow early, and be okay with it if it is not pretty.
 This method is relatively informal and requires little preparation in advance.
 However, it has some crucial stages.
-This technique is most useful when you are required to develop a system that is likely to be altered often concerning the users’ feedback.
+This technique is most useful when you are required to develop a system that is likely to be altered often, based on the users’ feedback.
 It assists in ensuring that the outcome is acceptable to the user and profitable for the business.
+At this stage, defining a clear prototype development workflow helps teams iterate faster and reduce redesign cycles.

 Try Prolean Now!